editorsnotes/editorsnotes-markup-language/README.md

 following additions are supported, based off of conventions in [Pandoc] and [MultiMarkdown].

+# Features
+The Editors' Notes markup language supports the syntax of [CommonMark], with several additions

 ## Inline references to Editors' Notes entitites

 ## Fenced blocks of references to Editors' Notes entities